Crochet tools for beginners

 If you've entered the world of skeins (or hanks) of yarn, then you'll need to unwind them without getting your yarn in a big knot.

-Gone are the days of getting your partner or a friend to hold the loops of yarn between their hands while you manually unwind it - there are now a huge range of affordable yarn swifts and wool winders that will do the job for you.
+Gone are the days of getting your partner or a friend to hold the loops of yarn between their hands while you manually unwind it – there is now a huge range of affordable yarn swifts and wool winders that will do the job for you.
 You can find a range of different styles and options in our pick of 20 of the best yarn winder products.

 Yarn swifts can take a bit of practice to get the hang of, but once you've mastered it those lovely hand-dyed skeins of yarn will no longer cause you headaches when coming to use them!